DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Theoretical Foundations

 \subsection{Reverse SDE Formulation}

-We begin by formalizing the concepts from ~\cref{sec:background}.
-Starting from the score-based reverse SDE (\cref{eq:rev_sde}) and the general control framework (\cref{eq:controlled_sde_bg}), we define our complete adversarially guided sampling process as:
+We begin by formalizing the concepts from~\cref{sec:background}.
+Starting from the score-based reverse SDE (\cref{eq:rev_sde}) and the general control framework (\cref{eq:controlled_sde_bg}), we define our adversarially guided sampling process as:

-where $s_\theta (\cdot,t\mid y_{\mathrm{gt}})$ is the clean-conditioned score function for a ground-truth label $y_{\mathrm{gt}}$~\cite{ho_classifier_2022}, often approximated in practice with classifier-free guidance (CFG), and $u_t$ is the adversarial control.
+where $s_\theta(\cdot,t\mid y_{\mathrm{gt}})$ is the clean-conditioned score function for a ground-truth label $y_{\mathrm{gt}}$~\cite{ho_classifier_2022}, often approximated in practice with classifier-free guidance (CFG), and $u_t$ is the adversarial control.

 The path distributions of the uncontrolled ($u_t\equiv0$) and controlled processes are denoted by $\mathcal{P}^0$ and $\mathcal{P}^u$, respectively.
 The corresponding marginal densities at each time $t$ are written $p_t^0$ and $p_t^u$.
-The control term $g(t)u_t\,dt$ perturbs the reverse diffusion only through its drift, and this specific scaling by $g(t)$ ensures that the associated path-space KL divergence (path-KL) takes a simple quadratic form, a standard result derived from Girsanov's Theorem~\cite{kallianpur_girsanov_2000}.
-Intuitively, $u_t$ injects a small, continuous steering signal that gradually shifts the sampling trajectory toward a target label $y_{\mathrm{tar}}$ while maintaining consistency with the clean manifold defined by $y_{\mathrm{gt}}$.
+The control term $g(t)u_t\,dt$ perturbs the reverse diffusion through its drift, and this specific scaling by $g(t)$ yields a convenient expression for the induced path-space divergence via Girsanov's Theorem~\cite{kallianpur_girsanov_2000}, which we use throughout to quantify how strongly guidance distorts the sampling distribution.
+Intuitively, $u_t$ injects a continuous steering signal that shifts the sampling trajectory toward a target label $y_{\mathrm{tar}}$, while still evolving under the same diffusion noise and the clean-conditioned score field.

-\paragraph{Standing assumptions and notation.} Throughout, we assume $g(t)>0$ and $f(\cdot,t)$, $s_\theta (\cdot,t\mid y_{\mathrm{gt}})$ are globally Lipschitz in $x$ uniformly in $t$ and of linear growth; these are standard conditions to guarantee the existence and uniqueness of a strong solution for the SDE~\cite{Oksendal_SDE_1992}.
-We also assume that $u_t$ is progressively measurable (i.e., non-anticipating) with $\mathbb{E}\!\int_0^1\!\|u_t\|_2^2dt<\infty$.
-This ensures that the Novikov condition holds, which validates the application of Girsanov's Theorem and ensures the path-KL divergence is finite.
-All processes are defined on the same filtered probability space, and expectations w.r.t.\ a path law $\mathcal{P}$ are written $\mathbb{E}_{\mathcal{P}}[\cdot]$.
-For brevity, we write $s_t:=s_\theta(x,t\mid y_{\mathrm{gt}})$ and $g_t:=g(t)$.